P0CEA

 What P0CEA means

-P0CEA is the complementary fault to P0CC2: it indicates that the injector offset learning value for cylinder 10 has reached the minimum (most negative) correction allowed by the PCM calibration.
+P0CEA is the complementary fault to P0CC2: it indicates that the injector offset learning value for cylinder 10 has reached the minimum, most negative, correction allowed by the calibration.
 The injector trim adaptation system continuously measures combustion quality per cylinder and adjusts pulse width to equalize fuel delivery.
-When the minimum correction limit is reached, it means the system is commanding the shortest possible injection duration for cylinder 10 yet the cylinder is still receiving more fuel than the target.
+When the minimum correction limit is reached, the system is commanding the shortest practical injection for cylinder 10 yet the cylinder is still receiving more fuel than the target.

-This pattern is characteristic of an injector that is over-delivering fuel, which in practice is often caused by a worn or damaged nozzle needle that does not fully close, a stuck-open injector, or excessive rail pressure reaching that cylinder.
-Unlike the max-limit code, the min-limit fault represents a rich cylinder condition that can cause excessive carbon, elevated CO emissions, and potential catalyst damage from rich exhaust gas.
+This pattern is characteristic of an injector that is over-delivering fuel, often caused by a nozzle needle that does not fully seat, a sticking or stuck-open injector, or excessive fuel pressure reaching that cylinder.
+Unlike the max-limit code, the min-limit fault represents a rich cylinder condition that can cause excessive carbon buildup, elevated emissions, and potential downstream aftertreatment stress from rich exhaust.

-As with P0CC2, this code is specific to cylinder 10 and is primarily seen in larger multi-cylinder diesel or gasoline direct-injection engines.
-The injector balance test and return flow test are key diagnostic tools to confirm over-delivery before replacing the injector.
+As with P0CC2, this code is specific to cylinder 10 and is therefore seen only on engines with ten or more cylinders.
+Injector balance testing and a return-flow test are the key diagnostic tools to confirm over-delivery, and the correct injector calibration code must be verified before replacing hardware.

 Common causes